biratrai/Project-P3-Item-Catalog/README.md

 **How to Run the Application**
 -----------------------------------------------------------

-1. First, you need to install VirtualBox and Vagrant on your machine.
+1. You need to install [**VirtualBox**](https://www.virtualbox.org/) and [**Vagrant**](https://www.vagrantup.com/) on your machine.
-2. Then, you'll need to clone this repository to your local machine.
+2. Then, you'll need to clone the Project-P3-Item-Catalog repository to your local machine.
 3. Go to the vagrant directory in the cloned repository, then open a terminal window and type $ vagrant up to launch your virtual machine.
-This will take some time in your first run, because it needs to install some dependencies.
 4. Once it is up and running, type $ vagrant ssh to log into it.
 This will log your terminal in to the virtual machine, and you'll get a Linux shell prompt.
 5. Go inside the Catalog directory and run the database_setup.py and enter_data.py accordingly to setup database and populate with fake datas.
 6. Run the runserver.py python file, This will launch the application.